 Cloud, IoT and Artificial Intelligence are a buzzword for edge computing.
 Simply stated, the decentralization of networks requires Edge Computing.
-Edge Computing is the next technical breakthrough.
+Edge Computing is the next technological breakthrough.
 The actual sense of the term ‘Edge’ is the place on the earth for the delivery of services.
-Edge Computing is a distributed computer system which enables data calculation and storage to be too closely linked to the source (where data is necessary).
+It is a distributed computer system that enables data calculation and storage to be too closely linked to the source (where data is necessary).
 It closes computation as closely as possible so that bandwidth is reduced, response time increased and latency is used.
-The idea of edge computing assumes that the computation of data is distributed rather than centered at a centralized location.
+The idea assumes that the computation of data is distributed rather than centered at a centralized location.

 Why Edge Computing is Important?

 Edge Computing is a new kind of technology that not only saves time, but also reduces maintenance costs and extra costs.

 The following are the reasons for answering the question:

 - t enables smart applications and devices to react to data very rapidly when data is generated and therefore to eliminate lag time through edge computing.
 It also allows acceleration of data streams that involves data latency-free real-time computation.

 - The acceleration of data transmission is still important for the technology of self-driving vehicles, giving companies similar and essential benefits.
 Efficient large-scale data processing by enabling source-near processing, saving internet bandwidth as well.